-(j) Equal Bids.
-If prices quoted or received in two sealed bids are equal, then the City Manager or the City Council may choose whichever of the following options it deems to serve the best interest of the City:

-(1) Select one bid, giving preference to a business located within the City of Carson; or

-(2) Reject all bids and re-solicit for bids; or

-(3) Reject all bids and authorize negotiation of an agreement between the City and one of the equivalent bidders; or

-(4) Select one bid, giving preference to the business which is the most experienced; or

-(5) Take any other action that the City Council deems to serve the best interest of the City.

-(k) Rejection or Waiver of Bid Requirements.

-(1) At any time, the awarding authority may reject any and all bids presented and may re-solicit for bids in its discretion.

-(2) The awarding authority may waive any irregularities or informalities in any bid or bidding.
+- (j) Equal Bids.
+If prices quoted or received in two (2) or more sealed bids are equally the lowest bidder, including application of the local preference pursuant to CMC 2611.1, then a bidder may be chosen pursuant to any of the following options that is deemed to serve the best interest of the City: - (1) Select one (1) bid, giving preference to a business located within the City of Carson; or - (2) Reject all bids and re-solicit for bids; or - (3) Reject all bids and authorize negotiation of an agreement between the City and one (1) of the equivalent bidders; or - (4) Select one (1) bid, giving preference to the business which is the most experienced; or - (5) Take any other action that the City Council deems to serve the best interest of the City. - (k) Rejection or Waiver of Bid Requirements. - (1) At any time, the Awarding Authority may reject any and all bids presented and may re-solicit for bids in its discretion. - (2) The Awarding Authority may waive any irregularities or informalities in any bid or bidding.

-Section 2611.
-Exceptions to bidding requirements for purchases other than for public projects.
+2611 Exceptions to Bidding Requirements for Purchases Other Than for Public Projects.

-Except as otherwise provided by law, the following purchases of materials, services, supplies and equipment shall not require compliance with the bidding requirements of this Chapter:
+Except as otherwise provided by law, the following Purchases of materials, services, supplies, equipment, and services, and Professional Services equipment shall not require compliance with the bidding requirements of this Chapter: